pewpewlive/hybroid-vscode/README.md

 You need to have node.js and vsce (`npm install -g @vscode/vsce`).

-Then just do `vsce package` to build the extension.
+Then just run `vsce package` to build the extension.

 ## License